dzubcic/Spring-Poster/README.md

-# Spring-Poster
+# SpringPoster
 Image posting app made with Spring Boot, Spring Data and JSP, using H2 database.
+Scroll to get load posts, anyone can upload new post.